 All visual content should be the best quality it can be, nothing puts people off more than images and videos with low resolution or sizing issues.

 The lead form itself should be short and simple to fill out.
 People are already going to be cautious of handing over their personal information, so tread as lightly as you can at first.
 The fewer number of fields you include, the higher number of leads you’ll collect.

 You can always collect more of their info later on as part of an email campaign.
 Take a look at our article lead form optimization for 9 tips for increasing conversions for a little more help.

 6. Test, test, test

 Once you’ve finished writing questions and results, it’s absolutely essential that you test your quiz thoroughly.
 Make sure all points are assigned correctly and each result corresponds to the answers needed to be chosen to achieve it.

 If people feel that the result they received is in no way relevant to the answers they chose, they will not share the quiz with others.
 In fact, they might feel ripped off.

 Now you need to get eyes on your quiz.
-You’ll want to share it across all your social media accounts, from Twitter to Pinterest, and encourage your quiz takers to share it themselves with more potential leads.
+You’ll want to share it across all your social media accounts, from Twitter to Pinterest, and encourage your quiz takers to share it themselves.

-According to Buzzsumo, quizzes get shared around 2000 times on average.
+According to Buzzsumo, quizzes are shared around 1900 times on average.
 The more you encourage that sharing, the more leads you’ll generate and the more insight you gain from your audience.

 Hopefully, we’ve convinced you that quizzes are a simple and effective tool for lead generation.
 But they don’t just have to be used for capturing leads, they’re also super useful for engaging your existing audience in an interactive way or even for running competitions or contests.